MetPX/sarracenia/doc/Prog.rst

   *parent.new_dir*, which operates on the directory to which the file will be downloaded.

+*parent.msg.pubtime*
+  The time the message was originally inserted into the network (first field of a notice.)

+*parent.msg.baseurl*
+  The root URL of the publication tree from which relative paths are constructed.

+*parent.msg.relpath*
+  The relative path from the baseURL of the file. concatenating the two gives the complete URL.

 *parent.msg.notice*
-  The body of the message being processed. see `sr_post(7) <sr_post.7.rst>`_ If parts here are modified, one must modify extracted fields for full effect.
+  The body of the message being processed. see `sr_post(7) <sr_post.7.rst>`_ a space-separated tuple of: pubtime,baseurl,and relpath, If parts here are modified, one must modify extracted fields for full effect.

-*parent.msg.time*
-  The time the message was originally inserted into the network (first field of a notice.)

 *parent.msg.partstr*
   The partition string ( same as parent.msg.headers['parts'] )